okmechak/RiverSim/README.md

 * Download prebuild files from official site.
 * Build from repository(Read INSTALL instruction for details, static lib options shoud be turned ON).

+Or compile it but do not forget to use `-fPIC` compiler option.

 #### Boost:
-> sudo apt install libbost-all-dev
+> ~sudo apt install libbost-all-dev~
+Install boost from gtihub.com/boostorg/boost.org and while compiling do not forget to use -with=python option

 ### CentOS
 Problem: Program uses c++ 17 standard features, but last prebuild gcc version for CentOS is 4.8 and it only supports c++ 11 standart.